 The Agreement raises Commitment.

-✳️ Note: This behaviour is not exclusive to low-rank General Labourers.
+✳️ Note: This behavior is not exclusive to low-rank General Labourers.
 We ALL tend to avoid responsibility, and that is the main challenge of team management.

-⬅️When the workers know that all the roles are individual ones, none of them will want to lag because they know that the team can quickly determine where the delay or setback came from.
+⬅️When the workers know that all the roles are individual ones, none of them will want to lag because they know that the team can quickly determine where the delay or setback came from in real time.

-▶️The main purpose of always asking questions is to make sure workers understood the task, feel respected and taken into consideration.
+▶️The main purpose of always asking questions is to make sure workers understand the task, feel respected, and consider responsibility.

 As much as you can, ask confirmation questions to clear any doubts that may have developed.
 The workers’ questions will reveal where your briefing needed more information and will also give you a clearer view of how much experience each worker has.

-Questions should not be a test.
-Sometimes, “testing” the workers can have a negative effect on the psychological level, as they fall under doubts.
-Over questioning and testing might end up causing the the workers to feel insecure.
-Which is the exact same confusion that you are intending to avoid.
+➡️Questions should not be a test.
+Sometimes, “testing” the workers can have a negative effect on their psychological level, as they fall under doubt.
+Over questioning and testing might end up causing the workers to feel insecure.
+Which is the same confusion that you are intending to avoid.

 GOT IT?
 LET'S REVIEW THE PROCESS:

-Explain what needs to be done: Give a good explanation that covers the Intention - What - Where - When - and Then (what to do afterwards)
+Explain what needs to be done: Give a good explanation and due diligence that covers the Intention - What - Where - When - and Then (what to do afterward)

 Explain what will be the metrics to evaluate if the job was well done.
-Is there a certain outcome your trying to achieve?
+Is there a certain outcome you're trying to achieve?

 Q&A section.
 Allow the worker to ask anything and ask questions yourself to check if everything is properly computed and understood

-Check if the workers agrees with all the details.
+Check if the workers agree with all the details.
 If not, seek a resolution and agreement or explain the task again.

-In the same way as delegate tasks and responsibilities to workers in collective roles, you will need to narrow it down to specific responsibilities of each member.
+In the same way as delegating tasks and responsibilities to workers in collective roles, you will need to narrow it down to the specific responsibilities of each member on the construction site.